mkvlrn/template-discordbot/README.md

 Runs type checking using tsc.

-## that tsconfig.json seems very strict and opinionated

-Yup.

 ## vscode

 You might want to install the recommended extensions in vscode.
 Search for **@recommended** in the extensions tab, they'll show up as _"workspace recommendations"_.